BASc.; MASc. (Windsor); Ph.D. (Birmingham, UK); P.Eng.

 Example projects include performing research and development of the AlCuLi alloys, the ceramics program of electrostrictive materials such as PbMg-Niobate alloys; high- temperature high-strength materials program of Ti Aluminides and Metal Matrix Composites using the Self-propagating High-temperature Synthesis process (e.g.., NiAlTiB2), as well as, infrared detector materials, involving extrinsic Si, InGaSb and HgCdTe compounds; growth of thin films by MBE and MOCVD producing heterostructures of GaAs/Si, InAlGaAs/GaAs, InGaAs/InP, InSb/GaAs, InSb/InP and GaSb/InP.
 Characterization of these materials involved high-resolution electron microscopy, x-ray diffraction, secondary ion mass spectroscopy, photoluminescence, DLTS, FTIR, etc.

 In 1990 Dr. Herring won a position to work for 5 years for the Japan Research and Development Corporation, Exploratory Research for Advanced Technology on the Tonomura Electron Wavefront Project located at the Advanced Research Laboratory of Hitachi, Ltd, Japan.
-Basic materials science research was performed including the development of a method for measuring a material's mean inner potential and inventing a new electron holography method, used to characterize materials structures.
+Basic materials science research was performed including the invention of an electron holography method for measuring a material's mean inner potential and for characterizing materials structures.

 From 1996 to 2002, Dr. Herring was the Program Scientist of the Microgravity Sciences Program at the Canadian Space Agency.
 His responsibilities included selecting and ensuring a high quality of science in the domains of physics, materials science, chemistry and biotechnology for performing experiments in space, such as in the Space Shuttle and the International Space Station (ISS).
 As well, he was involved with the development of 4 new microgravity research facilities, destined for use in the ISS.